-- 40. (1) Category 2 costs are comprised of staff training costs and staff recruitment costs. - (2) Category 2 costs must be paid by the member and may then be recovered by the member from the Commission. - (3) The maximum staff training cost recoverable is £500 per year. - (4) The maximum staff recruitment cost recoverable is £500 per recruitment.
+- 40. (1) Category 2 costs are comprised of staff training costs, and staff recruitment costs and staff travel costs. - (2) Category 2 costs (save for staff travel costs) must be paid by the member and may then be recovered by the member from the Commission. - (3) The maximum staff training cost recoverable is £1,500 per year. - (4) The maximum staff recruitment cost recoverable is £500 per recruitment. - (5) A member may recover the cost of staff undertaking travel that is wholly, exclusively and necessarily incurred in assisting the member to carry out their functions as a member including travel on constituency business, travel to and from Parliament Buildings and travel to attend training events approved by the member.
+Where the travel costs are incurred through travel in a privately owned vehicle, the employee or agency worker engaged via a temporary work agency will be reimbursed at a rate approved by HMRC.
+The maximum amount that may be recovered by a member each year is set out in Table 5.